8ctopus/stats-table/README.md

 ### example 2

 Here's another example with a dynamic column which depends on the aggregation result.
-This is useful when your data comes from a database request as it drastically simplifies the complexity of the query.
+We add a column that calculates the percentage of each status.
+This is useful, for example, when your data comes from a database request, as it drastically simplifies the of the database query.

 ```php
 $data = [